lengentyh/YiChunHung_Physics/_pages/about.md

 <hr>

+* 2026-02-10: An invited talk ["More is different at the edge: helical Luttinger liquid in double quantum spin Hall insulators"](https://lengentyh.github.io/YiChunHung_Physics/talks/2026-02-10-invited-talk) is given at Institute of Physics, Academia Sinica.
 * 2025-11-20: A new paper ["Tunable competing electronic orders in double quantum spin Hall superlattices"](https://journals.aps.org/prb/abstract/10.1103/m2bh-fly5) is published on Physical Review B.
 * 2025-11-07: A contributing talk ["Quantum Geometry Driven Fluctuation Phenomena in Flat-Band Systems"](https://lengentyh.github.io/YiChunHung_Physics//talks/2025-11-07-talk) is given at The New England Section of the American Physical Society.
 * 2025-11-07: A poster presentation ["Generation of Isolated Flat Bands with Tunable Numbers through Moiré Engineering"](https://lengentyh.github.io/YiChunHung_Physics//talks/2025-11-07-poster) is given at The New England Section of the American Physical Society.